 I now want to offer these skills to the people of Clarence to set the Council back on a path of making decisions that respect the residents and put people before profit.

 But you haven’t even been in Council.
-What makes you think you can walk straight in as Mayor?
+What made you think you could walk straight in as Mayor?

 I’ve been attending Council meetings since November last year.

 I’m passionate about protecting the places that make us special and I support sensitive development that enhances our recreational spaces rather than locks us out.

 Why did you stand as a Green rather than an independent?

 What’s important is the values I hold – governing for the people, not big business, protecting the places that make us special, sensible development that enhances rather than detracts, smart management of our resources and waste.